 Milk and orange juice drink

-There are a few things you can change in Morir Soñando.
+There are few things you can change in Morir Soñando.
 It is a drink of few ingredients and simple preparation.
 Even so, different homes may have different versions.

 Something different we have done with our recipe is offering a few changes you can make to adapt it to some special diets.
 It is important to remember that these changes will change the taste, but not so much that you can not enjoy a glass of ice-cold Morir Soñando.
 Find some inspiration here: